 I should keep writing; I've already started to feel as though my brain's starting to slow down and glitch out, being so exposed to mainly technical terminology and colloquial language over the course of the average day.
-I'm not even sure I will be able to retain my writing skills much longer for the lines I type are more and more so ending with semi-colons the more I dive into my major.
-I should consider looking into medication that may help, or look into other means of resolving this issue.
+I'm not even sure I will be able to retain my writing ability much longer for the lines I type are more and more so ending with semi-colons the more I dive into my major.
 Hopefully it's not merely a self-fulfilling prophecy.

 In addition to getting my brain back to 100%, I need to incrementally learn how to see into the future.
 It's a carnal weakness this flaw, and I can't fathom how I can learn to piece together the now and the days that have yet to come.
 It just takes common sense and rationality so that my current actions, omitting fate and chance, dictate what is to happen in the future.
 We reap the seeds we have sown.
 I have so much respect for individuals who 1) can foresee failure if they don't put in the effort now or 2) at least set aside time before any undesirable outcome may arise.
 Throughout my whole life, it's just been evolution through experience.
 It's hard for me to see the short-term, let alone the long-term, repercussions of my actions, and I fucking hate it.
 Most of the time I act upon impulse and on the times I make an educated guess, my rate of accuracy is still far from anywhere near the threshold I'm expecting.
 Maybe I'm setting unreasonable demands and I'm wondering whether this falls under a lack of intelligence or wisdom?
 Possibly intuition.